-The media crisis, which seriously affected the countries of South-East Europe, is in its essence the crisis of journalism and democracy.
-The two decades of non-transparent and politically guided privatization, with small media markets entangled in clientelistic networks and with state funds being directly or indirectly the main source of income for the majority of media outlets resulted in the destruction of the public communication space of such proportions that a radical media reform has become an exigency.
-If media do not fulfil their task - the safeguarding of the public interest in the process of public communication - and if they fail in their role as a watchdog of those in power, then democracy is not government in the interest of all people but in the interest of those who can afford it.
+The media crisis which seriously affected the countries of South East Europe is essentially a crisis of journalism and democracy.
+Two decades of non-transparent and politically guided privatisation, with small media markets entangled in clientelistic networks and with state funds being directly or indirectly the main source of income for the majority of media outlets, resulted in a destruction of the public communication space of such proportions that radical media reform has become an urgent priority.
+If the media do not fulfil their task - the safeguarding of the public interest in the process of public communication - and if they fail in their role as a watchdog of those in power, then democracy is not government in the interest of all people but only in the interest of those who can afford it.
 Corrupt media spell a death sentence for democracy.
-Journalism that does not safeguard the public interest is the most destructive form of privatizing freedom of expression.
+Journalism that does not safeguard the public interest is the most destructive form of privatising freedom of expression.